 - In a large bowl, combine the cooked green beans, baguette cubes, tomatoes, red onion, and basil.
 Add the dressing and gently toss to coat.
 Let stand for 15 minutes to allow the flavors to blend.

 - Flake the canned salmon with a fork.
 Add it to the salad and toss gently to combine.

 - Taste and add more salt and pepper, mustard and/or vinegar as necessary.

-Source: 5 Easy Steps to Healthy Cooking: 500 Recipes for Lifelong Wellness by Camilla V. Saulsbury
+Source: 5 Easy Steps to Healthy Cooking: 500 Recipes for Lifelong Wellness (affiliate link) by Camilla V. Saulsbury

 *Points® calculated by WW. *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
 SmartPoints® values calculated WITHOUT each plan's ZeroPoint Foods (Green plan, Blue plan, Purple plan) using the WW Recipe Builder.

 This video from Gooseberry Patch shows how easy it is to make up your own version of fresh panzanella salad:

 Links to Salmon Salads from Other WW Friendly Sites: